Sarah Weir - Registered MBACP (Senior Accredited)

 I have worked as a psychotherapist for over 16 years in a wide range of settings.
 I was a manager of a psychotherapy service that provided community support to people with a mental illness.
 This role included training, supervision of staff in addition to managing referrals and assessments.
 I have also worked in youth centres, women's centres and residential treatment centres.
 I have also worked for Employee Assistance Programmes providing short term psychotherapy and also Critical Incident De-Briefing following traumatic incidents.

-I have worked as a Student and Staff Counsellor at St Mary's University in Twickenham for the past twelve years.
-In my role of experienced clinician, I undertake assessments, supervise Honorary Counsellors and specialise in working with students who are particularly vulnerable or at risk.
-I also run therapeutic groups for anxiety and stress.
-I really enjoy working with young adults and building rapport
+I worked as a Student and Staff Counsellor at St Mary's University in Twickenham for fourteen years.
+In my role of experienced clinician, I undertook assessments, supervised Honorary Counsellors and specialised in working with students who are particularly vulnerable or at risk.
+I also ran therapeutic groups for anxiety and stress.
+I now work as Lead Counsellor for Roehampton University, and supervise and support a team of 12 counsellors, undertake assessments and work with students presenting with complex issues.

 I am also the Co-Ordinator of the South West London Postnatal Counselling Service.
 This is a service that provides counselling to mothers and their partners from pregnancy through to birth and parenthood.
-We work with a wide range of issues and support all parents through the emotional challenges of having a small baby and in addition work with postnatal depression, anxiety and birth trauma.
+We work with a wide range of issues and support all parents through the emotional challenges of having a small baby, and issues such postnatal depression, anxiety and birth trauma.
+We also support parents and families with children of all ages and stages with a range of difficulties.

 Areas of counselling I deal with